psycopg/psycopg2/doc/src/cursor.rst

         .. extension::

-            The :attr:`statusmessage` attribute is a Psycopg extension to the
+            The `statusmessage` attribute is a Psycopg extension to the
             |DBAPI|.